File

 /**

-* See the [other variant]{@link #watch} for details.
+* See the other overload for details.

 *

-* @param destination
+* @param destination Destination to subscribe to

-* @param headers subscription headers
+* @param headers Optional subscription headers

 */